MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/inputinjector_trycreate_508033141.md

 # Windows.UI.Input.Preview.Injection.InputInjector.TryCreate

 ## -description
-Creates a new instance of the [InputInjector](inputinjector.md) class.
+Attempts to create a new instance of the [InputInjector](inputinjector.md) class.

 ## -parameters